Help Protect an Iconic Tree Species of the Pacific Northwest this Summer

 Be a part of whitebark pine research in Washington and Oregon

-Join Adventure Scientists and the Whitebark Pine Ecosystem Foundation in Tracking Whitebark Pine, a new project that mobilizes skilled mountaineers, backcountry skiers, and hikers to collect vital data in Washington and Oregon’s national forests.
+Join us and a community of skilled mountaineers, alpine hikers, backcountry skiers, and mountain explorers to collect vital data in Washington and Oregon’s national forests.

 You Will: